-The CERTA program has had a significant impact on the number of torch-related incidents, yet claims can be extremely costly as seen in 2018.
-In 2017, FM Global recommends the use of CERTA applicators on FM-insured buildings.
+The CERTA program has had a significant impact on the number of torch-related incidents, yet claims can be extremely costly as seen in 2018 when two serious fires resulted in massive payouts.
+In 2017, FM Global recommended the use of CERTA applicators on FM-insured buildings.